 Alrighty here they are, what I have put together is some really easy tips you can put into practice straight away to help boost your kidney function, while having a direct impact on your creatinine blood levels.

 By consuming a largely plant based diet you will be helping your body in a few distinct ways:

 - Dietary sources of creatine and creatinine are only found within animal products, therefore you will be reducing the burden of “extra” creatine and creatinine circulating through your blood by eating a largely plant based diet.

 - Clinical studies show that the consumption of red meat is detrimental to the health of kidneys, see my article here.

-– Plant based diets have show to reduce all the major risk factors of kidney disease.
+- Plant based diets have been shown to reduce all the major risk factors of kidney disease.
 E.g. diabetes, and high blood pressure (hypertension).